 Less than truckload (LTL) is a transportation service for goods that would not fill an entire truck.
 Generally, shipping companies share cargo space with other LTL freight customers to maximize the truck driver’s mileage.
-Customers seeking LTL carriers should first learn the 7 types of LTL freight to better understand how this service works and what to expect.
+Customers seeking LTL carriers should first learn the seven types of LTL freight to better understand how this service works and what to expect.
+This article will guide you through them.

 What Is LTL Freight?